What is Gross Margin?

 What is a Good Gross Profit Margin?

 Interpreting a company’s gross margin as either “good” or “bad” depends substantially on the industry in which the company operates.
-For any comparisons to be useful, the companies must operate in the same or similar industry with available historical data dating back several years to get a better sense of the industry norm (and patterns).

-- Lower Gross Margin (%) → In contrast, capital-intensive companies (e.g. manufacturing, industrials, retail) normally have lower gross margins due to margin erosion from the direct costs related to building up inventory, manufacturing products, etc. Nevertheless, such industries with significant direct costs can still consist of market leaders with consistent profits that retain meaningful market shares (e.g. airlines, transportation, retail).
+- Lower Gross Margin (%) ➝ In contrast, capital-intensive companies (e.g. manufacturing, industrials, retail) normally have lower gross profit margins due to margin erosion from the direct costs related to building up inventory, manufacturing products, etc. Nevertheless, such industries with significant direct costs can still consist of market leaders with consistent profits that retain meaningful market shares (e.g. airlines, transportation, retail).

 Learn More → Profit Margins by Sector (Damodaran)

-How to Increase Gross Profit Margin?
+How to Improve Gross Profit Margin Ratio

-- Increase Average Selling Price (ASP) → Requires Pricing Power, Upselling, etc.
+- Increase Average Selling Price (ASP) ➝ Requires Pricing Power, Upselling, etc.

-- Purchase Inventory at Lower Prices → Requires Negotiating Leverage with Suppliers (e.g. High Order Volume/Frequency, Bulk Purchases, Branding)
+- Purchase Inventory at Lower Prices ➝ Requires Negotiating Leverage with Suppliers (e.g. High Order Volume/Frequency, Bulk Purchases, Branding)

 Gross Margin Calculator

-We’ll now move to a modeling exercise, which you can access by filling out the form below.
+We’ll now move on to a modeling exercise, which you can access by filling out the form below.

 1. Income Statement Assumptions